mbjenson/CosmicFox/README.md

 - the update function handles the logic and flow of the players state.
 An enum class was used to handle the different player states and designate distinct sections of logic in the function.

 ## Enemies
-- The enemy in this game is an undead fox.
+- The enemy in this game is an undead fox-like creature.
-- The enemy ai uses a simple pursue and dash sequence that makes for a high action experience.
+- The enemy ai uses different pursuit and dash mechanics that make for high-intensity gameplay.

 ## Art
-All of the art for this game is original and was creted using GIMP.
+- All of the art for this game is original and was creted using GIMP.
 (GNU image manipulation program).
 A retro-pixel art style was chosen for this game.

 ## music
-Music for this game was written using REAPER digital audio workspace and the BBC symphony orchestra core from Spitfire Audio.
+- Music for this game was written using REAPER digital audio workspace and the BBC symphony orchestra core from Spitfire Audio.